Personal finance -

 Finally, consider how your bonus can be used to benefit others and plan for the future.

-Some of the options may also help reduce inheritance tax, which you may be starting to think about if you’re towards the end of your career.
-Why not consider:
+Some of the options may also help reduce inheritance tax, which you may be starting to think about if you are nearing the end of your career.
+Options to consider:

 Further reading